Yaskawa-Global/SmartPendantSDK/docs/en/howto-create-tool-presets.md

 Detailed documentation on the Yaskawa Presets format is available [here](preset-files.html).

+Preset files can be included in Yaskawa Install Package (.yip) files for installation with your extension.

 Note that is is possible to specify the name of an associated Block I/O, which can associate some INFORM commands with states of the tool (e.g. some I/O commands for ON and OFF states corresponding to opening and closing a gripper, for example).
 The Block I/O commands themselves cannot currently be included in the preset file, but Block I/O can be installed via the Tools component of Yaskawa Install Packages - and hence could be bundled in a package that also installs the extension.